-When Maria Lewis was born on 28 December 1822, in West Greenwich, Kent, Rhode Island, United States, her father, Roger Lewis, was 29 and her mother, Elizabeth Wilcox, was 23.
+When Maria Lewis was born on 28 December 1822, in West Greenwich, Kent, Rhode Island, United States, her father, Roger Lewis, was 29 and her mother, Elizabeth Wilcox, was 22.
 She married George Tillinghast Greene on 30 December 1841, in East Greenwich, Kent, Rhode Island, United States.
 They were the parents of at least 1 son and 1 daughter.
-She lived in Warwick, Kent, Rhode Island, United States in 1880.
+She lived in North Kingstown, Washington, Rhode Island, United States in 1860.
+She died on 19 September 1887, in Warwick, Kent, Rhode Island, United States, at the age of 64.

 Do you know Maria?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account